Carlos Ruiz-Tagle

-Carlos Ruiz-Tagle (born February 12, 1932 – † September 22, 1991.
-Born as Carlos Ruiz-Tagle Gandarillas) was a Chilean writer.
+Carlos Ruiz-Tagle (born February 12, 1932 – died September 22, 1991, né Carlos Ruiz-Tagle Gandarillas) was a Chilean writer.

 Life

 Ruiz-Tagle was born in Santiago, Chile, to father Carlos Ruiz-Tagle Vicuña and mother Elena Gandarillas Rooms.
 He attended primary and secondary education at Saint George's School in Santiago and later studied agronomical engineering at the Catholic University of Chile.